 It is illegal to buy, sell or barter game meat.

 However, if you wish to donate some or all of your unprocessed meat or other game parts, we will have arrangements made with local residents for that to be possible.
 It may be transferred to others permanently (given as a gift) or may be transferred temporarily for the purpose of transport.
-However, two requirements apply:

-- First, any meat you plan to give away must be in the same or better condition as meat you would keep for yourself.
+Any meat you plan to give away must be in the same or better condition as meat you would keep for yourself.

 If possible, make sure to let our hunt manager know ahead of time if you want to donate your meat.